VigneswarM/SoftwareMeasurement/README.md

  - Calcualte LOC(Modified+Added) for all commits between versions and for version2 as well.
  - Relative Churned Code = Summate all calculated LOC's(Modified+Added)/ version2 LOC

- **Please refer the documentation with screen shots attached** [Click Here](Metrics%20Calculations/Metric%205%20Calculation%20with%20Screenshots.docx)
+ **Please refer the documentation with screenshots attached** [Click Here](Metrics%20Calculations/Metric%205%20Calculation%20with%20Screenshots.docx)

-_Note_: We have only considered added & modified lines during calculation of churned LOC(Deleted lines generally have less impact on the evolution of the system).May be taking deleted lines of code into account seperately provides a better view of the actual change that took place.
+_Note_: We have only considered added & modified lines during the calculation of churned LOC(Deleted lines generally have less impact on the evolution of the system).Maybe taking deleted lines of code into account separately provides a better view of the actual change that took place.

 ****

 ## Post Defect Density Calculation( Metric 6)
 - [x] How we implemented in our project?

-Inorder to calculate this metric, defects after project release need to be counted from issue tracker.
-In our case JIRA is the issue tracker
+In order to calculate this metric, defects after project release need to be counted from the issue tracker.
+In our case, JIRA is the issue tracker
  - Firstly, should navigate to issue tracker page.
 (Project main page --> Issue tracking --> All Apache Bugs)
- - Click on Advanced link, enter query ``` porject =xxx and afectedVersion = xx ORDER BY key desc ```
+ - Click on Advanced link, enter query ``` project =xxx and affected version = xx ORDER BY key desc ```
  - Take count of bugs [Refer to this image](Metrics%20Calculations/Metric%206%20Screenshot.JPG)
  - Defect Density = No.of Bugs/ Size of release